CarlFlo/bord/README.md

 ---

-A bitmask is used to calcualte what get outputted:
+A bitmask is used to calculate what get outputted:
 * fatal = 1
 * error = 2
 * warning = 4